muskoin/muskoin.github.io/index.md

 ## Step 2

-Input your meme URL and your Ethereum wallet address then copy the link the app generates for you.
+Input your meme URL and your Ethereum wallet address then copy the link the dApp generates for you.

 ## Step 3